guguji666666/Sentinel-Custom-Parsers/articles/microsoft-discovery/concept-bookshelf-knowledge-bases.md

 The Bookshelf in the Microsoft Discovery app uses different libraries to process files locally, but the end result is still a queryable knowledge graph.

 ### Query
-The Bookshelf provides the query function that can be invoked by any agent running on the Microsoft Discovery platform, including your own agent.
-Via the query and/or agent definition, you can control how query outputs are formatted.
-For example, you can specify your preferred verbosity, the intended style of the report, if certain information should be ranked or organized in a table, etc. All Bookshelf query outputs display citations as clickable links to source content.
+The Bookshelf provides the query function that any agent running on the Microsoft Discovery platform can invoke, including your own agent.
+Through the query and/or agent definition, you can control how query outputs are formatted.
+For example, you can specify your preferred verbosity, the intended style of the report, if certain information should be ranked or organized in a table, and so on.
+All Bookshelf query outputs display citations as clickable links to source content.

 ## Known limitations